 How to Increase GABA in Your Brain?

-There are different options to help your body support the production of GABA through diet and supplements.
+There are many natural options to help your body support the production of GABA through diet and supplements.
 These options work by stimulating the GABA and GABA receptors.
-Learn about the available options here!

 Herbal supplements can help support the release of GABA where vitamin and mineral supplements can help correct deficiencies and imbalances that can lead to lower GABA production.